-- Ratio scale provides unique possibilities for statistical analysis.
-In ratio scale, variables can be systematically added, subtracted, multiplied and divided (ratio).
-All statistical analysis including mean, mode, the median can be calculated using ratio scale.
-Also, chi-square can be calculated on ratio scale variable.
+- Ratio scale provides unique possibilities for statistical analysis plan.
+In this scale, variables can be systematically added, subtracted, multiplied and divided (ratio).
+All statistical analysis including mean, mode, the median can be calculated using it.
+Also, chi-square can be calculated on this scale variable.

-The following are the most commonly used examples for ratio scale:
+The following are the most commonly used examples:

 1. What is your height in feet and inches?

 - 5 feet 1 inch – 5 feet 5 inches

 - More than 6 feet